gabmar97/patternZipper/README.md

 # RegEx-File-Mover
-A program that will move contents within folders that match regex expression
+A python program that will automatically move contents within multiple folders within a directory that match regex expression